February Countercurrent: Events

 The confrontations occurred during two meetings of the Central Caucus, an unofficial party body that handled routine political matters after August 1966 and whose creation increased the power of the radicals.
 It functioned - in membership and responsibilities - as an enlarged PSC and was chaired by Zhou Enlai.
 The agenda for the meetings was "grasping revolution and promoting production" but leadership issues were actually discussed.
 Jiang did not attend the meetings do to illness.

 The first meeting was held on February 11 at Li Fuchun's home.
-The meeting became a "verbal brawl" between the CRG—represented by Chen Boda, Kang Sheng, and Wang Li—and the PLA marshals and vice premiers of the State Council.
+The meeting became a "verbal brawl" between the CRG—represented by Chen Boda, Kang Sheng, and Wang Li—and the moderate faction of PLA marshals and vice premiers of the State Council.
 Marshals Ye Jianying - the day-to-day head of the PLA - and Xu Xiangqian accused the CRG of making a "mess" of the country, and trying to undermine the PLA ("a pillar of the dictatorship of the proletariat") by inciting radical insurgency against the troops.

 The Central Caucus met again on February 16.
 Vice Premier Tan Zhenlin labelled the radicals as "reactionary" for rejecting the leadership of the party and for persecuting individuals based on their family (" reactionary blood lineage theory").
 Marshal Chen Yi defended the revolutionary credentials of purged leadership members and accused the radicals of revisionism, comparing their ascension to power to the Soviet transition from Joseph Stalin to Nikita Khrushchev.

 Zhou Enlai did not support the old guard during the meetings.